SoftUni-Internal/interactive-content/EN/02-Basic-CRUD/04-Modifying-Existing-Records.md

 # Updating data

-Persisting our records in the database is the first step but we will often need to modify existing data.
+Persisting our records in the database is the first step, but we will often need to modify existing data.

-This can be done with the keyword **UPDATE**.
+This can be done with the `UPDATE` keyword.

 ```java
 UPDATE `students`
 SET `age` = 14
 WHERE `first_name` = 'Mary' AND `last_name` = 'Johnson';
 ```

-We choose the column or columns we want to change with the **SET** keyword.
+We choose the column/s we want to change with the `SET` keyword.

-Make sure you do not forget to filter the records you want to change otherwise the **UPDATE** operation will change the whole table.
+Make sure you do not forget to filter the records you want to change or the `UPDATE` operation will change the whole table.

 [/slide]